 Route 2 would see the ULRV land south of the crater Alexander in northern Mare Serenitatis.
 The rover would strike southwest toward the Mare Serenitatis-Mare Imbrium contact through a region of hummocky Highland rock units, including probable examples of the Fra Mauro Formation.
 The route would cross dark materials (possible young volcanics) and light materials (possible rays from young impact craters) before it turned south to follow the same path to the ELM site as the Route 1 ULRV.

-The Bellcomm planners identified routes 1 and 2 as having the greatest potential for increasing geophysical understanding of the moon.
-In addition, route 1 would pass through terrain similar to that observed at Littrow, another candidate post-Apollo landing site, possibly freeing the proposed Littrow ELM mission to explore elsewhere on the moon.
-The Littrow site is located on the eastern side of Mare Serenitatis.
+The Bellcomm planners identified routes 1 and 2 as having the greatest potential for increasing geophysical understanding of the Moon.
+In addition, route 1 would pass through terrain similar to that observed at Littrow, another candidate post-Apollo landing site, possibly freeing the proposed Littrow ELM mission to explore elsewhere on the Moon.
+The Littrow site was located on the eastern side of Mare Serenitatis.

 Hinners, El-Baz, and Goetz noted other operational challenges of the Apennine Front-Hadley Rille ELM site.
 The most important involved lighting.
 The ELM would approach the site from the east with the Sun behind it, pass over the Apennine Mountains, then descend almost vertically on the west side of the range.
 As it descended, it would plunge suddenly into shadow cast by the mountains.
 On some landing dates, the astronauts might touch down in darkness lit only by sunlight reflected off the Hadley C rim and other features beyond the shadow; on other dates, they would emerge from shadow into dazzling sunlight just before touchdown.

-The fourth and final EVA of the Apennine Front-Hadley Rille mission (yellow on the Hadley C site map) would occur on departure day.
+The fourth and final EVA of the Apennine Front-Hadley Rille mission (4 and yellow on the Hadley C site map) would occur on departure day.
 After loading LFU #1 with propellants, Astronaut #1 would fly 2.5 kilometers west of the ELM to two sets of crater pairs.
-After 30 minutes of sample collection, he would fly 1.5 kilometers to a crater on Hadley Rille’s rim, where he would again sample for 30 minutes.
+After 30 minutes of sample collection, he would fly 1.5 kilometers to a crater on the Hadley Rille rim, where he would again sample for 30 minutes.
 Finally, he would fly three kilometers to a “promontory” on the Rille rim, sample for 30 minutes, and fly 1.4 kilometers back to the ELM.

 Astronaut #2, meanwhile, would "conduct local investigations" close by the ELM, "adjust ALSEP experiments," and prepare samples for return to Earth.
 After returning to the ELM, Astronaut #1 would assist Astronaut #2.
 After packing up about 100 pounds of samples, they would lift off in the ELM ascent stage, leaving behind the LFUs and other equipment.